Evolutionary-Intelligence/SwarmIntelligence-A-Modern-Perspective-SIAMP/ACO.md

 * Dorigo, M., Maniezzo, V. and Colorni, A., 1996.
   Ant system: Optimization by a colony of cooperating agents.
   IEEE Transactions on Systems, Man, and Cybernetics, Part B (Cybernetics), 26(1), pp.29-41.
+* Dorigo, M., Colorni, A. and Maniezzo, V., 1991.
+  Distributed optimization by ant colonies.
+  In Proceedings of European Conference on Artificial Life (pp. 134-142).

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Evolutionary-Intelligence.SIAMP)